Guilt (American TV series): Reception

-Guilt received mixed to favorable reviews.
 On Rotten Tomatoes, the series holds a 60% approval rating based on 10 critics.
 The site's critical consensus reads: "Guilt stumbles through over-packed twists, weak dialogue, and unrealistic behavior, yet ultimately emerges as a fun, sensationalized soap".
-On Metacritic, the first season of the show holds a 52 out of 100 Metascore based on 8 reviews, indicating "mixed or average reviews".
+On Metacritic, the first season of the show holds a 52 out of 100 score based on 8 reviews, indicating "mixed or average reviews".